yasenstar/ai-ml-dl/AI/AI_Fundamentals/AI_Fundamentals.md

 #### AI is exemplified by anyone being able to describe how an AI system makes a prediction or recommendation

+#### An AI system is explainable when everyday people, who do not have any special training in AI, can understand how and why the system came to a particular prediction or recommendation.
+Explainability is like showing your work on a math problem so that everyone can see the steps you took to get your answer.

+##### Describe explainability

+描述可解释性

+##### Describe interpretability

+##### Compare interpretability and explainability

 ### Meet the Team

+#### Trustworthy AI is not a bonus feature but an essential requirement.

 ### Identify the Issue

+#### Should we focus on making our model interpretable?

+#### Should we focus on the explainability of the model decision?

+#### Both explainability and interpretability are ways to understand how the model works.

+##### Interpretability is the degree to which an observer can understand the cause of a decision.
+It is the success rate that humans can predict the result of an AI output

+##### Explainability goes a step further and looks at how the AI system arrived at a result.

 ### Explain the Issue

+#### Embracing Discovery

+##### Users might like to understand how the AI system makes specific recommendations to them.
+They might also like to know what actions they can take to get similar or different recommendations in the future.

+#### Approvers and Auditors

+##### Approvers and Auditors might like to understand the overall model decision-making steps based on the features.
+Both Approvers and Auditors can end up checking this against random users’ explanations.
+The goal may be to evaluate the model against regulatory requirements or internal policies.

+#### Data Scientists and Model Validators

+##### Data Scientists and Model Validators might like to understand the overall model performance, the effect of features on the performance, and other explanation types to evaluate the model.

 ### Address the Issue

+#### For question 1: What is a way for the team to be aware of who is involved in development and deployment of the AI system and each of their roles?

+##### It is important to define roles before starting to work on the project, after the business discussion stage.
+Remember that building a diverse and inclusive team — including a diverse community of stakeholders — helps to build systems that are more trustworthy.

+#### For question 2: How can the team gather the type of explanations each persona will aim to get from the model?

+##### First, the team should define the personas and what kinds of explanations each one needs.
+Then, the team can think together about how to share those explanations with the different personas without detracting from their user experience.

+#### For question 3: Which explanation method will better match with each persona’s expectation?

+##### Explanation methods are different for different consumers.
+Understanding the needs and goals of the consumer helps in choosing the appropriate method.
+Design thinking can help the team consider the needs and goals of the consumer.

+###### When developing explanations for the output of an AI model, it is important to remember that explanations must ______differ, shift, alter, change_________ depending on the user persona.

 ## M5 What is Transparency?